Associate of Science (A.S.) in Accounting

-Students wishing to pursue a Bachelor's degree in Accounting after their graduation from Volunteer State should declare themselves as AS Accounting TTP majors.
+Students wishing to pursue a Bachelor's degree in Accounting after their graduation from Volunteer State should declare themselves as Accounting - A.S.
+(TTP) majors.
 This is one of the Tennessee Transfer Path degrees designed to facilitate a smooth transition to a 4-year public college in the state of Tennessee.
-More information about this degree can be found at the Tennessee Transfer Path homepage.
+More information about this degree can be found on the Tennessee Transfer Path homepage.

 Degree Advancement Program Agreement with MTSU